Empaako

-Empaako (/ttj/, /nyo/, : empaako), also known as pet names or praise names, is a pet name which affirms one's social ties; it may be used as a greeting, a declaration of affection, respect, honour or love.
+Empaako (/ttj/, /nyo/, : empaako), also known as praise names or pet names, is a pet name which affirms one's social ties; it may be used as a greeting, a declaration of affection, respect, honour or love.

-Empaako is a naming system practiced among the Batooro, Banyoro, Batuku, Batagwenda, and Banyabindi peoples of Uganda by which children are given a name.
-They were introduced after the Biito clan conquered the Empire of Kitara, and are nowadays used as a respectful and endearing way to refer to someone in conversation, separate from individual given names and surnames.
+Empaako is a naming system practiced among the Banyoro, Batooro, Batuku, Batagwenda, and Banyabindi people of Uganda as well as the Bahema of Eastern D.R.
+Congo by which children are given a name.
+They were introduced after the Biito clan had conquered the Empire of Kitara, and are nowadays used as a respectful and endearing way to refer to someone in conversation, separate from individual given names and surnames.
 Empaako is included on the UNESCO list of intangible world heritage requiring emergency safeguarding.

 Empaako names

-The empaako names, twelve in number plus one intended for kings, are as follows:
+The empaako names are twelve in number plus one intended for kings, they are as follows:

 Abbooki

 Abbooki is an empaako that comes from the Luo word aboko "I have narrated".

+Abbooki is a pet name given to a person who is expected to cherish the roles of parents, teachers, elders, mentors, councilors and leaders.
+Abbooki signifies some one who shares wisdom as passes on knowledge.
+It is given to both males and females.

 Abwoli

 Abwoli (Note: Abwoli, Adyeri and Atwoki are often spelt Abwooli, Adyeeri and Atwooki respectively due to the long vowel present in each of these empaako.) is an empaako that can be used for girls/young women in a context where it would be improper to ask for her empaako.
-It comes from the Luo word abwolo "I deceive", and is associated with cats.
+It comes from the Luo word abwolo "I deceive", and is associated with cats.Abwoli however has to do with diplomatic relationships.
+The theory behind this is that "not all the truth needs to be told always, because it might cause unnecessary hurt and pain".

 Acaali

 Acaali is an empaako reserved for men and comes from the Luo word acalo "I look like you".
+It is also for small boys and chiefs.
+There's also a luo saying which states, "acaali embwa".